 - Effectively engaging students by presenting workshops in a clear, concise, creative and engaging manner;

-- Ensuring positive relationships are established with schools and teachers;
+- Ensuring positive relationships are established with schools and other youth organisations;

 - Promoting and marketing workshops to schools and relevant organisations and assisting The Money Charity to secure workshop bookings;

-- Liaising with teachers on the requirements of workshops;
+- Liaising with teachers and other practitioners on the requirements of workshops;

 - Supporting The Money Charity with the evaluation processes of workshops;